1984 – John Meek, the “Iguana Man,” died at the age of 75. Meek and his pet iguanas were favorites at the Mallory Square sunset celebration.

-Florida History Department
+Florida Keys History Center

 The Florida Keys History Center is dedicated to the stewardship, knowledge, and understanding of the historic, cultural, and ecological diversity of the Florida Keys.
 Archival materials include newspapers, maps, images, and genealogy resources.

 For non-county residents unable to visit the archive, some services are available for a fee.